Lawrence “Larry” Erwin Petermann

 Lawrence was a wonderful father.
 His children were the light of his life.
 Many people refer to Lawrence as the most genuine person they had ever met.
 He loved people and took a deep interest in others’ lives; he could chat for hours.
 He always had a smile on his face and maintained a positive attitude.
 He was a class act, warm and genuine person that could always lift your spirits up.
 He will be missed beyond measure.

 A memorial service will be held at 10:30 AM on Saturday, October 24, 2020 at Olson Powell Memorial Chapel in Mount Pleasant, IA.
 Visitation will be from 9:00 AM until service time.
 Social distancing guidelines will be observed and masks are required for attendance.
-His final resting place will be Prairie Grove Cemetery in rural West Burlington, IA, with military rites by the Henry County Honor Guard.
+His final resting place will be Prairie Grove Cemetery in rural West Burlington, IA.
+Military rites will be by the Henry County Honor Guard.
 Memorials may be directed to the Lawrence Petermann Memorial and sent to Marta Petermann, 2607 B Ave N.E.
 Cedar Rapids, Iowa 52402.
-If you are unable to attend, the service will be live streamed on Powell Funeral Homes Facebook page.
+If you are unable to attend, the service will be live streamed on Powell Funeral Homes Facebook page. www.powellfuneralhomes.com